 Well there are many countries in Europe, so you may ask, are there different types of Euro-Nymphing?
 Yes, there are styles modeled after Czech, Polish, French, and Spanish techniques, explained briefly here.

-French Nymphing: The French use longer leaders, for example as long as 12 to 20 feet, and typically use smaller flies than the other styles.
-The French still cast directly upstream, may pull on the flies during the drift (as opposed to following or leading the flies).
+The French use longer leaders, for example as long as 12 to 20 feet, and typically use smaller flies than the other styles.
+They also prefer to cast directly upstream, and may pull on the flies during the drift (in contrast to following or leading the flies).
 To enable the longer leaders, you do cast at least some of your fly line.
 This allows you to reach fish a little farther away, or to work slower water across a faster seam.
-The flies are typically smaller than in Czech or Polish styles, because larger flies are unwieldy on the longer leaders.
+French flies are typically smaller than in Czech or Polish styles, because larger flies are unwieldy on the longer leaders.

 Best Flies for Euro Nymphing